 VPNs vs China: A raging war

-Many VPNs don’t work in China, like free VPN services.
+Many VPNs don’t work in China, like free VPN services (Best VPN for China free).
 Because the Chinese government knows about VPN.
 And they want to have total control over the Internet.
 Therefore, they block VPN servers to maintain surveillance and censorship.
 Only the best VPN for China will give you access to unrestricted Internet.
+And the best VPN for China 2019 changes all the time.

 The Chinese Internet Police keeps blocking the VPN servers.
 How?
 By using two techniques to disrupt service: First, deep packet inspection examines the data in Internet packets to try to determine if it’s a VPN connection.
 Second, IP blocking, shuts off traffic destined for the Internet addresses used by VPN servers.
 For further technical details, read what is a VPN and what are the VPN protocols.